 Sexual harassment and retaliation cases continue to result in large settlements with the Equal Employment Opportunity Commission (EEOC).
-Recently, Goodwill Industries of the Greater East Bay in California, and one of its affiliates, Calidad Industries, agreed to pay $850,000 to settle a lawsuit alleging female janitors working the night shift were sexually harassed on a regular basis by their direct supervisor.
+Recently, a thrift store agreed to pay $850,000 to settle a lawsuit alleging female janitors working the night shift were sexually harassed on a regular basis by their direct supervisor.

 The EEOC also charged that two managers were subject to unfair criticism and discipline in retaliation for supporting the female janitors’ sexual harassment claims, and one manager was compelled to resign.

 According to the EEOC’s announcement, the janitors included young women with developmental disabilities, who were new to the workforce.
-They were employed by Goodwill/Calidad’s janitorial operations under a federal government contract.
+They were employed by the organization’s janitorial operations under a federal government contract.

 “The #MeToo movement illustrates that sexual harassment impacts people across industries, from white collar to blue collar work, across class, race, age, gender and abilities,” said EEOC San Francisco District Director William R. Tamayo.
 “In this case, there were many factors that contributed to the vulnerability of these janitors – all were African-American, many were young females new to the workplace, with disabilities, working the isolated night shift.
 Employers must take proactive measures to stop predators who would abuse their power over vulnerable workers.”

 This is a timely reminder of the consequences organizations face by ignoring sexual harassment complaints and retaliating against individuals who report incidents of harassment or support the harassment claims of others.
 The EEOC underscores the importance of an effective training program as one of the proactive measures organizations can take to prevent discrimination and implement an anti-retaliation training program and foster positive behavior and respect in the workplace.